Skip Ribbon Commands

 What Roads Get Striped?

-With over 900 miles of roads, not all can be striped due to resource limitations.
-However, we surpass federal and state requirements by striping more roads than mandated.
-Here's how we decide:
+With over 900 miles of roads within the County, not all roads can be striped due to resource limitations.
+The roads that are striped per County policy:

 • Federally Classified Arterials and Collectors: All receive centerline and edge line stripes.